stuycs-softdev/proj2-pd7-02-THE-ULTIMATE-MURDER-GUIDE/README.md

 proj2-pd7-02-THE-ULTIMATE-MURDER-GUIDE
 ======================================

-Welcome to the ultimate tool for murderers!
+Welcome to the Shady, the ultimate tool for murderers!

 This website is designed to help murderers hide their victims' corpses.